-- Clinical opportunities and rotations are designed to be similar and equitable for each student at each clinical assignment. - Clinical Instructors engage in dialogue throughout the year to ensure that each clinical assignment is providing the exam competencies needed by each student - 3.
-Any student who wishes to rotate to another site in order to complete exams that cannot be completed at the original site assignment can do so with the approval of the clinical instructor and clinical coordinator. - Equitability in the program is maintained by the consistent implementation of program policies and procedures. - 5.
-Equitability in each course is maintained through course objectives, clearly defined grading procedures, and clearly communicated classroom policies. - ❖ Meets the requirements for JRCERT Standard 1.2.
+- 1. Clinical opportunities and rotations are designed to be similar and equitable for each student at each clinical assignment. - 2.
+Clinical Instructors engage in dialogue throughout the year to ensure that each clinical assignment is providing the exam competencies needed by each student - 3.
+Any student who wishes to rotate to another site in order to complete exams that cannot be completed at the original site assignment can do so with the approval of the clinical instructor and clinical coordinator. - 4.
+Equitability in the program is maintained by the consistent implementation of program policies and procedures. - Equitability in each course is maintained through course objectives, clearly defined grading procedures, and clearly communicated classroom policies.